Francine Shapiro: Awards

 As the developer of EMDR, Shapiro was the recipient of a variety of awards, including the International Sigmund Freud Award for Psychotherapy of the City of Vienna in conjunction with the World Council for Psychotherapy, the American Psychological Association Trauma Psychology Division Award for Outstanding Contributions to Practice in Trauma Psychology, and the Distinguished Scientific Achievement in Psychology Award presented by the California Psychological Association.

 Death

 Shapiro received a second cancer diagnosis in her later years.

-She died suddenly on June 16, 2019 at a medical center North of San Francisco not far from her home, after a long-term struggle with respiratory issues.
-The actual cause of death was unknown.
+She died suddenly at age 71 on June 16, 2019, at a medical center north of San Francisco not far from her home, after a long struggle with respiratory issues.
+The cause of death is unknown.